Arizona 1-Day Fishing License: Cost, Rules, and Where to Buy

 buy 1 day fishing license

-Short‑term combination hunt-and-fish licenses are sold statewide through the Arizona Game and Fish Department website or at licensed dealers such as sporting goods stores, convenience stores, and many Walmart locations.
+You can buy through the Arizona Game and Fish Department’s online portal or at licensed dealers, including sporting goods stores, convenience stores, and many Walmart locations.
+The 1-day license is valid on the date of purchase.
+Carry it while fishing.

 License Validity, Refunds, and Transfer Rules